Boreland History, Family Crest & Coats of Arms

 The surname Boreland was first found in Surrey, where they had been granted lands by King William after the Norman Conquest in 1066.

-Important Dates for the Boreland family
+Early History of the Boreland family

 This web page shows only a small excerpt of our Boreland research.
 Another 76 words (5 lines of text) covering the year 1625 is included under the topic Early Boreland History in all our PDF Extended History products and printed products wherever possible.